Minnesota Secretary Of State - Canvassing boards

 State Canvassing Board

 The state canvassing board, like a county canvassing board, meets following each state primary and general election.
-It meets at the secretary of state’s office seven days following a state primary election and on the third Tuesday following a state general election.
+It meets at the secretary of state’s office seven days following a state primary election and on the 16th day following a state general election.

 The state canvassing board is responsible for canvassing and certifying the results of all statewide elections, including state and federal offices, state constitutional amendment ballot questions, and state legislative and judicial offices that overlap more than one county.
 In conducting the canvass, the state canvassing board compiles and reviews the results as indicated by each of the 87 county canvassing reports.
 If necessary, upon the request of an apparent losing candidate, the state canvassing board oversees a recount of the results for that office.